 Each reference to the Gujarat SPA contained in any document delivered under or pursuant to the Gujarat SPA shall be construed as a reference to the Gujarat SPA as amended by this Third Amendment Agreement.
 In the event of any conflict with respect to the interpretation of any provisions of the Gujarat SPA and this Third Amendment Agreement, the provisions of this Third Amendment Agreement shall prevail to the extent specifically contained herein.
 The provisions of the Gujarat SPA, shall, save as amended by this Third Amendment Agreement, continue to remain in full force and effect.

-The provisions of Clause 9 of the Gujarat SPA shall be incorporated into this Third Amendment Agreement as if set out in full in this Third Amendment Agreement and as if references in that clause to “this Agreement” are references to this Third Amendment Agreement.
+The provisions of Clause 9 of the Gujarat SPA shall be incorporated into this Third Amendment Agreement as if set out in full in this Third Amendment Agreement and as if references in that Clause to “this Agreement” are references to this Third Amendment Agreement.

 Annexure-I